syncthing/docs/users/faq-parts/usage.rst

 second.

 The solution is to sync with a device that's always online, such as a cloud server on which you can install Syncthing.
-Any Linux VPS will do.
-As a best practice, you may want to have the folder encrypted on that device (see :doc:`/users/untrusted`).
+Any virtual private server will do.
+You may want to have the folder encrypted on that device (see :doc:`/users/untrusted`), but beware that the feature is in beta.

+.. _marker-faq:

 How do I serve a folder from a read only filesystem?
 ----------------------------------------------------